Shadowsocks-NET/shadowsocks-specs/2022-2-shadowsocks-2022-extensible-identity-headers.md

 ## UDP

-In UDP packets, identity headers are located between the separate header (session ID, packet ID) and AEAD ciphertext.
+In UDP request packets, identity headers are located between the separate header (session ID, packet ID) and AEAD ciphertext.

+Response packets do not have identity headers.

 ```
 plaintext := blake3::hash(iPSKn+1)[0..16] ^ session_id_packet_id // XOR to make it different for each packet.
 identity_header := aes_encrypt(key: iPSKn, plaintext: plaintext)
 ```

-When iPSKs are used, the separate header MUST be encrypted with the first iPSK.
+For request packets, when iPSKs are used, the separate header MUST be encrypted with the first iPSK.
 Each identity processor MUST decrypt and re-encrypt the separate header with the next layer's PSK.

+For response packets, no special handling is needed for the separate header.
+The server encrypts the separate header with the user's PSK, per the base spec.
+Identity processors MUST forward response packets directly to clients without parsing or modifying them.

 ## Scenarios